e-landeros/langchain_vectorsearch/README.md

-# VectorSearchusing LangChain and PG Vector
+# VectorSearch using LangChain and PG Vector

 Retrieval Augmented Generation (RAG) represents a cutting-edge approach that integrates retrieval mechanisms with natural language generation, enhancing the quality and relevance of generated content.
 This project leverages langchains and PG vectors to implement a simple system.